CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **Controls&gt;Set Row and Column Ranges** menu item displays a popup window that allows you to configure the minimum and maximum values used in the columns (\*x*-axis domain) and rows (\*y*-axis range) ([Figure 11‑14](#Figure11-14) and [Figure 11‑15](#Figure11-15)).
 Specify the values and then click **OK** to redraw the plot.

 <a id=Figure11-14></a>
 Figure 11‑14.
-Select Set Row and Column Ranges
+Select Set Row and Column Ranges<br>
 <img src="media/image062.png"/>